menu

 Occupations and Workforce

-Unlike some boroughs, Newfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Newfield are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Newfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Newfield is a borough of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Newfield who work in teaching (13.43%), office and administrative support (10.81%), and community and social services (9.49%).

 Also of interest is that Newfield has more people living here who work in computers and math than 95% of the places in the US.